 • Malpractice Insurance

-o Private practice doctors report that something like half of their profits go straight to malpractice coverage because malpractice lawsuits now routinely go for huge payouts and the insurer must cover the cost
+o Private practice doctors report that something like half of their profits go straight to malpractice coverage because malpractice lawsuits now routinely go for huge payouts and the insurer must cover the cost.
+With serious injuries as a result of a healthcare provider’s negligence occurring, it’s no wonder payouts are as large as they are.

 • Hospital Administration